Applied Therapeutics, Inc. (APLT) Investors Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-LOS ANGELES, Jan.
-7, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Applied Therapeutics, Inc. ("Applied Therapeutics" or the "Company") (NASDAQ: APLT) have opportunity to lead the securities fraud class action lawsuit.
+BENSALEM, Pa., Jan.
+14, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Applied Therapeutics, Inc. ("Applied Therapeutics" or the "Company") (NASDAQ: APLT).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN APPLIED THERAPEUTICS, INC. (APLT), CLICK HERE BEFORE FEBRUARY 18, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN APPLIED THERAPEUTICS, INC. (APLT), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE FEBRUARY 18, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?